Library & Resource Centre

 Northfield School has a purpose built Library and Resource Centre completed in October 2007, and officially opened by author Anne Fine in March 2008.
 The Library aims to support and promote students’ independent reading and learning.
 The Centre is open for students five days a week; break time, lunchtime, before and after school, as well as being used for a wide range of lessons throughout the day.

-- A choice of over 4000 books for Accelerated Reader, with quizzes available.
+- A choice of over 5000 books for Accelerated Reader, with quizzes available.

 - A calm friendly environment with spacious study areas, comfortable seating and reading areas.

-- Support with homework and research.
+- Support for all students with homework and research.

-The Library and Resource Centre is managed by Mrs Cady (Librarian), and Mr Wills (Assistant Head), and supported by teachers and learning support assistants during opening times to help students to access resources and with homework and research.
+The Library and Resource Centre is managed by Mrs. Cady, Mrs. Green (Librarians) and Mr. Wills (Assistant Head), and teachers who support during opening times to help students to access resources and with homework and research.
 We have a large and enthusiastic team of Student Librarians from years 7 to 11, who volunteer on a regular basis and take on duties to support the day to day running of the Library.

-Student Librarians are chosen each year through an application process and in Year 8 have the opportunity to complete the Student Librarian Training scheme run by co-ordinator Kay Ross from School Library Support.
+Student Librarians are chosen each year through an application process and in Year 8 have the opportunity to complete the Student Librarian Training Scheme.
 Then in Year 9 they can work towards the Advanced Student Librarian Award.
-On completion students are invited to an annual presentation evening to be presented with their certificates.
+On completion students are invited to an annual presentation evening to receive their certificates.
 This is attended by 20+ schools across Teesside who all follow the scheme, which gained recognition from the National Literacy Trust and is the largest of its kind.